The Persistence of Retracted Papers on Wikipedia: Conclusion

 \section{Conclusion}

-This study examined the presence and persistence of retracted paper citations on Wikipedia, identifying key factors influencing the speed of corrective actions.
-Our findings reveal that while some citations are corrected promptly, many persist uncorrected for extended periods, with a median time to correction of over 3.68 years (1,344 days).
-The speed of correction is significantly accelerated by factors such as a salient retraction reason, high Twitter/X attention, open access publication, a greater number of unique Wikipedia editors, and whether the paper was initially noted as controversial.
-Conversely, a high academic citation count is associated with a slower correction time.
+This study examined the presence and persistence of retracted paper citations on Wikipedia, and modeled the timing of reader-facing correction events using survival analysis.
+Our findings reveal that while some citations are corrected promptly, many persist uncorrected for extended periods, with a median time to correction of 3.68 years (1,344 days).
+In our extended Cox model, a higher hazard of correction is associated with citations flagged by RetractionBot, citations framed as controversial at the time of addition, open access availability, and greater Twitter/X attention—although the Twitter/X association is time-dependent and attenuates over time.
+Conversely, a high academic citation count is associated with a slower correction time, which may reflect the difficulty of challenging sources perceived as highly authoritative.
+We do not observe a stable average difference by retraction reason in the baseline effect; instead, the association appears time-varying, suggesting that retraction characteristics may become more predictive later in the risk period rather than uniformly across time.
 These findings highlight a fundamental disconnect between the public availability of retraction data and the community’s collaborative workflows, which often fail to translate this information into the reader-facing edits required for a complete repair.
-Addressing this challenge requires moving beyond simple error flagging towards a tighter integration of information systems and human editorial processes.
+Addressing this challenge requires moving beyond simple error flagging toward a tighter integration of information systems and human editorial processes.
 Design interventions that surface different types of signals to support editorial work—such as contextual signals embedded in editing interfaces, structured data signals within citation templates, and prioritized attention signals on community dashboards—could significantly improve responsiveness to invalidated science.
+More broadly, our results suggest that citation repair timing covaries with visibility cues and page-level organization, pointing to opportunities to strengthen retraction legibility and routing at the point of editing while supporting sustained cross-page maintenance work.
 By combining better information routing with sustained human oversight, Wikipedia can more effectively manage citation-level credibility failures and strengthen its role as a reliable public knowledge platform.